domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

 We can also use :code:`&` for the conjunction.
 We cannot use :code:`not`, :code:`or`, and :code:`and` in Python because they are only applicable to :class:`bool` in Python.

-State constraints are different from :code:`preconditions` of transitions.
+State constraints are different from preconditions of transitions.
-State constraints are evaluated each time a state is generated while :code:`preconditions` are evaluated only when a transition is taken.
+State constraints are evaluated each time a state is generated while preconditions are evaluated only when a transition is taken.

 Dual Bounds
 ~~~~~~~~~~~